 Let $X$ be a combinatorial $2$-complex.
 We define $I(X)$ to be the set of all combinatorial immersed paths.
 If $c\in I(X)$, then we denote by $\bar{c}$ the reverse path.
 If $a, b\in I(X)$ are paths with $t(a) = o(b)$, we will write $a*b$ for their concatenation.

-\begin{definition} A \emph{normal form} for $X$ is a map $\eta:X^{(0)}\times X^{(0)}\to I(X)$ where $o(\eta_{p,q}) = p$ and $t(\eta_{p,q}) = q$ and $\eta_{p,p}$ is the constant path, for all $p, q\in X^{(0)}$.
-We say that $\eta$ is \emph{prefix-closed} if for every $p, q\in X^{(0)}$ and $i\in [0,\abs{\eta_{p, q}}]$, we have that $\eta_{p, r} = \eta_{p, q}\mid_{[0, i]}$ where $r = \eta_{p, q}(i)$. \end{definition}
+\begin{definition} A \emph{normal form} for $X$ is a map $\eta:X^{(0)}\times X^{(0)}\to I(X)$ where $o(\eta(p,q)) = p$ and $t(\eta(p,q)) = q$ and $\eta(p,p)$ is the constant path, for all $p, q\in X^{(0)}$.
+We say that $\eta$ is \emph{prefix-closed} if for every $p, q\in X^{(0)}$ and $i\in [0,\abs{\eta(p,q)}]$, we have that $\eta(p,r) = \eta(p,q)\mid_{[0, i]}$ where $r = (\eta(p,q))(i)$. \end{definition}

-We will be particularly interested in certain kinds of normal forms, defined below.
-The first being quasi-geodesic normal forms and the second being normal forms relative to a given subcomplex.
-The motivation for these definitions is the following: if a combinatorial $2$-complex $X$ admits quasi-geodesic normal forms relative to a subcomplex $Z\injects X$, then $\pi_1(Z)$ will be undistorted in $\pi_1(X)$.
+We will be particularly interested in certain kinds of normal forms, defined below, the first being quasi-geodesic normal forms and the second being normal forms relative to a given subcomplex.
+The motivation for these definitions is the following: if $X$ is a two-complex, $Z\subset X$ a $\pi_1$-injective subcomplex such that the universal cover $\tilde{X}$ admits quasi-geodesic normal forms relative to a copy of the universal cover $\tilde{Z}\subset \tilde{X}$, then $\pi_1(Z)$ will be undistorted in $\pi_1(X)$.

 \begin{definition} Let $K>0$.
-A normal form $\eta:X^{(0)}\times X^{(0)}\to I(X)$ is $K$-quasi-geodesic if every path in $\Ima(\eta)$ is a $K$-quasi-geodesic.
-We will call $\eta$ quasi-geodesic if it is $K$-quasi-geodesic for some $K>0$. \end{definition}
+A normal form $\eta:X^{(0)}\times X^{(0)}\to I(X)$ is \emph{$K$-quasi-geodesic} if every path in $\Ima(\eta)$ is a $K$-quasi-geodesic.
+We will call $\eta$ \emph{quasi-geodesic} if it is $K$-quasi-geodesic for some $K>0$. \end{definition}

 \begin{definition} Suppose $Z\subset X$ is a subcomplex.
-A normal form $\eta:X^{(0)}\times X^{(0)}\to I(X)$ is a \emph{normal form relative to $Z$} if, for any $p, q$ contained in the same connected component of $Z$ and $r\in X$, the following hold: \begin{enumerate} \item $\eta_{p, q}$ is supported in $Z$, \item $\eta_{p, r}*\bar{\eta}_{q, r}$ is supported in $Z$ after removing backtracking. \end{enumerate} \end{definition}
+A normal form $\eta:X^{(0)}\times X^{(0)}\to I(X)$ is a \emph{normal form relative to $Z$} if, for any $p, q$ contained in the same connected component of $Z$ and $r\in X$, the following hold: \begin{enumerate} \item $\eta(p,q)$ is supported in $Z$, \item $\eta(p,r)*\bar{\eta}(q,r)$ is supported in $Z$ after removing backtracking. \end{enumerate} \end{definition}

 By definition, any normal form for $X$ is a normal form relative to $X^{(0)}$.